 Fire and Life Safety

 The City’s motto “Living Right in Ridgeland” includes living safely.
-The most well known jobs of a fire department are fire suppression, rescue, and emergency medical care when an emergency occurs.
-However, we strongly feel that providing fire and life safety information to the public before an emergency occurs is an equally, if not a more important job.
+The most well known jobs of a fire department are fire suppression, rescue, and emergency medical care.
+However, we strongly feel that providing fire and life safety information to the public before an emergency occurs is an equally important job.